secret-escapes-media/microsite-germany-romance/_pages/artistic.md

   topics:
     - id: wurst
       title: Culinary Delights
       description: Nuremberg is no stranger to culinary deliciousness.
-Age-old brewing traditions, Franconian wines and hearty dishes, and the famous Nuremberg Lebkuchen make the city a great foodie destination.
-Perhaps most famous is the Nürnberger Bratwurst.
-Maybe not the most romantic meal out there, but if culture is what you’re interested in then wurst is what you’re going to get.
-You’ll find it dished up across town, from the street imbiss to the biergarten, but the formula remains unchanged.
-For a truly historic bite, head for Bratwurstglöcklein im Handwerkerhof ( a wursty mouthful of a name) where the beloved bratwurst has been served since 1313.
+Age-old brewing traditions, Franconian wines and hearty dishes make the city a great foodie destination.
+Tuck into warm Bretzels as you explore the town, and pick up a healthy portion of the sweet Lebkuchen.
+Restaurants whip up Franconian classics like pork shoulder (Schäufele).
+Perhaps most iconic is the Nürnberger Bratwurst.
+For a truly historic bite, head for Bratwurstglöcklein im Handwerkerhof (a wursty mouthful of a name) where the beloved bratwurst has been served since 1313.
 That’s over 700 years of wurst and culture, served on a deliciously cabbage-y pewter plate.
       image-attribution: >
         <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>
     - id: medieval-romance